moka-guys/100K_exit_questionnaire/README.md

 ## What data are required for this script to run?

 A valid interpretation request ID and reporter name need to be provided.

-## What does this script output?

-This script outputs a log file. # TODO add this functionality

 ## How does this script work?